vmware/go-vcloud-director/CODE_OF_CONDUCT.md

 attacks, trolling, public or private harassment, insults, or other unprofessional conduct.

-We promise to extend courtesy and respect to everyone involved in this project, regardless of gender, gender identity, sexual orientation, disability, age, race, ethnicity, religion, or level of experience.
+We promise to extend courtesy and respect to everyone involved in this project, regardless of gender, gender identity, sexual orientation, disability, age, race, ethnicity, religious beliefs, or level of experience.
 We expect anyone contributing to this project to do the same.

 If any member of the community violates this code of conduct, the maintainers of this project may take action, including removing issues,